justnonamenoname/lifeticle/readme.txt

 Actions upon death

-If the organism was not brought to a cryocenter before death, the body must be positioned straight upon death.
+If the organism was not brought to a cryocenter before death, the body must be positioned straight upon death within half an hour.
-In the case of limbs, they should be tucked in; ears should be pressed to the head.
+In the case of limbs, they should be tucked in; ears should be pressed to the head, bandage the paws and ears.
 If there is no cryocenter nearby, the organism must be prepared for transportation:
 1) Wrap the organism in cloth.
 Place it in a plastic bag
 2) If there are no more than a few days before transfer to the cryocenter, place the organism in a refrigerator at a temperature of 2 degrees, but not lower than 1 degree, to avoid the formation of ice crystals